Analysis | When it comes to race relations, the left and the right are miles apart

 Trump’s critics have focused on this from the moment he began running, when his campaign announcement speech stoked white supremacist ideals by portraying immigrants from Mexico as a threat to the American way of life in part because of their Latino heritage.

-Most Americans — especially those left of center — have concluded that Trump is racist, according to a Yahoo News-YouGov survey.
+Most Americans — especially those left of center — have concluded Trump is racist, according to a Yahoo News-YouGov survey.
 But voters on the right have been consistent and unapologetic in their support of the president — including on matters of race, as the survey suggests.

-Learning how Republicans see the world and what issues in America they believe are most pertinent helps Americans overall and the individuals who lead the GOP understand what these voters desire of their political leaders — and perhaps why those in need of their support continue to respond to matters the way that they do, especially on a problem that many Americans view as having worsened under Trump.
+Learning how Republicans see the world and what issues in America they believe are most pertinent helps Americans overall and the individuals who lead the GOP understand what these voters desire of their political leaders — and perhaps why those in need of their support continue to respond to matters the way they do, especially on a problem many Americans view as having worsened under Trump.